Skip to content

 Resolution

-To set up cross-account replication on an Amazon S3 bucket with Object Lock, complete the following prerequisites:
+To set up replication for an Amazon S3 bucket, turn on Object Lock for the destination bucket.

-1. Create a replication role in the AWS Identity and Access Management (IAM) console for the source account with a trust relationship for Amazon S3.
+Create an AWS Identity and Access Management (IAM) role for replication in your IAM console for the source account with a trust relationship for Amazon S3.

 "Statement": [